remytuyeras/HaploDynamics/README.md

 ## Installation

 ### Manual installation
-Download the github package using the following command.
+Download the github package by using the following command in a terminal.
 ```bash
 $ git clone https://github.com/remytuyeras/HaploDynamics.git
 ```